rajani1000/hello-world/README.md

 # hello-world
-It is first git project
+Hi, This is Rajani.It is my first git project